Getting to Know Online Poker.

 How to Get Started Playing Poker Online

 First things first – if you are reading this article, you can probably play online poker on the same device.
-There is no need to worry about how old your computer, phone or tablet is – playing poker online is usually very forgiving of all kinds of technological issues, be that a slow internet connection or a older computer.
+There is no need to worry about how old your computer, phone or tablet is – playing poker online is usually very forgiving of all kinds of technological issues, be that a slow internet connection or an older computer.
 Equally, you need not worry about how much money you need to start out in online poker.
-Many sites offer free games, which are an excellent way to practice before you’re willing to bet real money.
+Many sites offer free games – similar to how free spins work in the online casino world, see https://freespins-uk.co.uk/ for more info on that – which are an excellent way to practice before you’re willing to bet real money.
 Even then though, most sites do not require you to deposit much money to start out in poker.
 On most UK poker sites submitting as little as £50 is a great way to begin the adventure of playing poker online.
 After you’ve decided which online poker room to use, you’ll need to set up an account.
 Players must be over 18 years of age to play in the UK.
 After downloading the software and creating an account, you’ll need to deposit some money.
 While this can frequently be done using many online payment techniques, most sites demand a credit card to be used.

 What to Play?